DeanAvram/WasteWise/README.md

 }
 ```

-### Predict
+### Classify
-Execute this command to predict the type of the waste
+Execute this command to classify the type of the waste
-Returns the type of the waste and add a prediction object to the database
+Returns the type of the waste and add a classification object to the database
-The prediction object contains the type of the waste,  and the time of the prediction
+The classification object contains the type of the waste,  and the time of the classification
 Require a file in the body of the request

 ## Venv